Intersection theory of polymatroids: Augmented geometry of polymatroids

 \section{Augmented geometry of polymatroids}

-For a polymatroid $\P$ of type $\textbf a$ and rank $r$, we define its {augmented Bergman fan} $\Sigma_\P$ as a subfan of the polystellahedral fan of type $\textbf a$, and use its properties to define the augmented Bergman class $[\Sigma_\P] \in A_r(X_{\textbf a})$.
-We then record some of their geometric properties.
+For a polymatroid $\P$ with cage $\textbf a$ and rank $r$, we define its {augmented Bergman fan} $\Sigma_\P$ as a subfan of the polystellahedral fan with cage $\textbf a$, and we use its properties to define the augmented Bergman class $[\Sigma_\P] \in A_r(X_{\textbf a})$.
+We then record some geometric properties of the augmented Bergman fan and the augmented Bergman class.